Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: Fully commutative elements and generalized Temperley--Lieb algebras

-The {\em Coxeter graph} $\Gamma$ associated to the {\em Coxeter system} $(W,S)$ is the graph with vertex set $S$ and, for each pair $\{s,t\}$ with $m_{st}\geq 3$, an edge between $s$ and $t$ labeled by $m_{st}$.
+The \textit{Coxeter graph} $\Gamma$ associated to the \textit{Coxeter system} $(W,S)$ is the graph with vertex set $S$ and, for each pair $\{s,t\}$ with $m_{st}\geq 3$, an edge between $s$ and $t$ labeled by $m_{st}$.
 When $m_{st}=3$ the edge is usually left unlabeled since this case occurs frequently.
-Therefore non adjacent vertices correspond precisely to commuting generators.
+Therefore nonadjacent vertices correspond precisely to commuting generators.

-For $w\in W$, the {\em length} of $w$, denoted by $\ell(w)$, is the minimum length $l$ of an expression $s_1\cdots s_l$ of $w$ with $s_i\in S$.
-The expressions of length $\ell(w)$ are called \emph{reduced} and are usually denoted with bold letters.
-A fundamental result in Coxeter group theory, sometimes called the {\em Matsumoto property}, states that any reduced expression of $w$ can be obtained from any other reduced of $w$ using only braid relations (see for instance~\cite{Humphreys}).
-The notion of full commutativity is a strengthening of this property.
+For $w\in W$, the \textit{length} of $w$, denoted by $\ell(w)$, is the minimum length $l$ of an expression $w=s_1\cdots s_l$ with $s_i\in S$.
+The expressions of length $\ell(w)$ are called \textit{reduced} and the set of all the reduced expressions of $w$ is denoted by $\mathcal{R}(w)$.
+Expressions are usually denoted with bold letters.
+Given a reduced expression $\mathbf{w}$ of $w$, we say that a \textit{factor} of ${\bf w}$ is a subsequence of letters of ${\bf w}$ in consecutive positions.

-\begin{Definition} An element $w$ is \emph{fully commutative} (FC) if any reduced expression of $w$ can be obtained from any other reduced expression of $w$ using only commutation relations. \end{Definition}
+A fundamental result in Coxeter group theory, sometimes called the \textit{Matsumoto property}, states that any reduced expression of $w$ can be obtained from any other reduced expression of $w$ by using only braid relations (see for instance~\cite{Humphreys}).